-Late work loses 10 points per day late (including holidays and weekends).
+Late work will be accepted but loses 10 points per day late (including holidays and weekends).

 LATE WORK WILL RECEIVE A GRADE, BUT IT WILL NOT RECEIVE INSTRUCTOR FEEDBACK.
 This means that late work can't be revised.
 I do not expedite the grading of late work - it is your responsibility to submit your work on time.